-Complete this task to migrate a WebSphere Application Server for z/OS Version 5.1.x or Version 6.x deployment manager to a Version 7.0 deployment manager.
+Complete this task to migrate a WebSphere Application Server for z/OS Version 6.x or Version 7.x deployment manager to a Version 8.0 deployment manager.

-Note: For help, read Chapter 9, "Troubleshooting migration," on page 127.
+Tip: For help, read Chapter 11, "Troubleshooting migration," on page 143.

-- 1. Print the "Migrating a deployment manager: Checklist" on page 82, and use it as you conduct your migration. - 2.
-Inventory your applications, and capture key information as described in "Preparing to migrate a Network Deployment cell" on page 62. - 3.
-Generate a set of migration jobs and instructions.

-Read "Preparing to migrate a deployment manager using the z/OS Migration Management Tool" on page 65 and "Processing a migration definition using the z/OS Migration Management Tool" on page 30 for information on generating and uploading your migration definition using the z/OS Migration Management Tool.

-Read "Using the zmmt command to create migration definitions" on page 31 for information on generating migration definitions using the zmmt command.

-4. Follow the customized instructions in the BBOMDINS member of the CNTL dataset that you generated and refer to the information in "Migrating a deployment manager" on page 83.
+- 1. Print the "Migrating a z/OS deployment manager: Checklist" on page 87, and use it as you conduct your migration. - 2.
+Inventory your applications, and capture key information as described in "Preparing to migrate a WebSphere Application Server, Network Deployment cell for z/OS" on page 65. - 3.
+Generate a set of migration jobs and instructions. - Read "Preparing to migrate a deployment manager using the z/OS Migration Management Tool" on page 69 and "Processing a migration definition using the z/OS Migration Management Tool" on page 31 for information on generating and uploading your migration definition using the z/OS Migration Management Tool. - Read "Using the zmmt command to create migration definitions on z/OS" on page 32 for information on generating migration definitions using the zmmt command. - 4.
+Follow the customized instructions in the BBOMDINS member of the CNTL dataset that you generated and refer to the information in "Migrating a z/OS deployment manager" on page 88.

-After you migrate the deployment manager, use the WebSphere Application Server for z/OS Version 7.0 administrative console or scripting to administer the migrated deployment manager.
+After you migrate the deployment manager, use the WebSphere Application Server for z/OS Version 8.0 administrative console or scripting to administer the migrated deployment manager.